icon for divorce

 How do I acknowledge I have been served?

-When you were served with the Application for divorce, you should have also been provided with a form called an Acknowledgment of service (Divorce).
-You should sign the Acknowledgment of service (Divorce) and return it to your spouse.
+When you were served with the Application for Divorce, you should have also been provided with a form called an Acknowledgment of service (Divorce).
+You should sign the Acknowledgment of service (Divorce).
 If you were served:

 • by hand (in person, by someone other than your spouse, handing you the documents), you should have already signed the Acknowledgment of service (Divorce) and returned it to the person who served you.